saisadhasivam/amazon-fresh-analytics/README.md

 This project analyzes **Amazon Fresh customer and sales data** using SQL.
 It covers **database design, data normalization, complex queries, and insights** into customer behavior, sales, and product performance.

+## Project Introduction

+### Problem Context
+Amazon Fresh, like many e-commerce platforms, generates a **huge volume of customer and sales data** every day.
+This includes:
+- Customer demographics & subscription status (Prime vs non-Prime)
+- Product catalog with categories, subcategories, suppliers, and stock levels
+- Orders and order details (prices, discounts, delivery fees, etc.)
+- Customer reviews and product ratings

+Despite having this rich dataset, the challenge is that **raw transactional data is scattered across multiple tables**.
+Without proper structuring, normalization, and advanced queries, it becomes very hard to answer critical business questions such as:
+- Who are our top customers and what are their spending patterns?
+- Which products and categories drive the most sales and revenue?
+- How do Prime members differ from regular customers?
+- Which suppliers and products need better stock management?
+- What customer feedback trends (ratings/reviews) reveal product quality?

+---

+### Objective of the Project
+The goal of this project is to design and implement a **comprehensive SQL-based analytics system** for Amazon Fresh data.
+This includes:
+1. **Database Design & Normalization** – structuring raw data into relational tables (3NF) for efficiency and consistency.
+2. **Complex SQL Queries** – answering real-world business questions with joins, aggregations, subqueries, and constraints.
+3. **Customer Insights** – identifying top customers, order behavior, and loyalty patterns.
+4. **Product & Category Performance** – ranking products/categories by revenue, sales volume, and ratings.
+5. **Supplier Analysis** – understanding supplier contributions and stock availability.
+6. **Business-ready Insights** – generating KPIs and dashboards (via PPT) for decision-making.

+---

+### Why This Matters
+For a platform like Amazon Fresh, **data-driven decisions** directly impact profitability and customer satisfaction.
+By analyzing this dataset, businesses can:
+- Improve inventory management and avoid stock-outs.
+- Tailor promotions to high-value customers.
+- Enhance customer experience by focusing on top-rated products.
+- Negotiate effectively with suppliers based on performance.
+- Increase revenue by doubling down on best-selling categories.

+---

+In short, this project bridges the gap between **raw transactional data** and **strategic business insights**, showing how SQL alone can unlock powerful analytics.

 ---

 ## Entity-Relationship Diagram (ERD)